-Deaf / hard of hearing
+- Deaf / hard of hearing

-deafblind
+- deafblind

+- speech impaired / find it hard to talk.

 You can find out more about the New Zealand Relay service at:

 www.nzrelay.co.nz

 This information has been written by Survivor Experiences Service.

 It has been translated into Easy Read by the Make it Easy Kia Māmā Mai service of People First New Zealand Ngā Tāngata Tuatahi.